sunfounder/newton-lab-kit/docs/source/pyproject/py_traffic_light.rst

 .. note::

-    Hello, welcome to the SunFounder Raspberry Pi & Arduino & ESP32 Enthusiasts Community on Facebook!
-Dive deeper into Raspberry Pi, Arduino, and ESP32 with fellow enthusiasts.
+    Hello, welcome to the SunFounder Raspberry Pi & python & ESP32 Enthusiasts Community on Facebook!
+Dive deeper into Raspberry Pi, python, and ESP32 with fellow enthusiasts.

     **Why Join?**